NativeScript/docs-v7/core-concepts/publishing-ios-apps.md

  - A developer is allowed to have one certificate at any time.
 You must 'revoke' an existing certificate before you can create a new one.
  - Certificates consist of public and private keys.
 The private key is never sent to Apple, so you cannot 'download' your certificate from the *Member Center*.
 If you lose the private key of your certificate, you have to revoke it and create a new one.
  - When revoked or expired, the certificates may further invalidate *provisioning profiles*.
 Once the certificate is recreated, the *provisioning profiles* need to be updated as well.
  - Making a certificate requires a Mac.
-You use the Keychain Access tool to create a certificate request, generating a public and private keys at your side, then send the public key to Apple while storing the private key in your keychain. <Comment: It sounds a bit odd to me to say that a private key stays at your side.
-Perhaps reword this phrase?>
+You use the Keychain Access tool to create a certificate request, generating a public and private keys at your side, then send the public key to Apple while storing the private key in your keychain.
  - If you follow the steps at the *Member Center* to create a new *development certificate*, the certificate must be stored in your keychain.
 You can consider exporting it and backing it up.

-Go to [https://developer.apple.com/account/ios/certificate/certificateList.action?type=development](https://developer.apple.com/account/ios/certificate/certificateList.action?type=development) click the '+' (add) button and follow the instructions for making a new 'iOS App Development' certificate. <Comment: Note that to view the previous link, one must sign in with their Apple ID; possibly a developer account?
-I suggest you add this as a note, and indicate that several links later in this article also will require the customer to sign in to Apple with their Apple ID.>
+> **NOTE:** Go to [https://developer.apple.com/account/ios/certificate/certificateList.action?type=development](https://developer.apple.com/account/ios/certificate/certificateList.action?type=development) click the '+' (add) button and follow the instructions for making a new 'iOS App Development' certificate.

 ### Production certificates
 *Production certificates* work similarly to development certificates.
 They consist of public and private keys.
-The private key stays at your side and is never sent to Apple. <Comment: As I noted in the previous section, it sounds a bit odd to me to say that a private key stays at your side.
-Perhaps reword this phrase?> Your app is signed with the distribution certificate using your private key, so Apple can verify the origin of submissions in *iTunes Connect* using the public key you sent them. <Comment: You have not mentioned or defined distribution certificate.
+The private key stays at your side and is never sent to Apple.
+Your app is signed with the distribution certificate using your private key, so Apple can verify the origin of submissions in *iTunes Connect* using the public key you sent them. <Comment: You have not mentioned or defined distribution certificate.
 What is it, and how does it differ from a production certificate?>

 This certificate <Comment: Do you mean the production certificate (or the distribution certificate)?>is used to sign the application binary when it is prepared for submission.
-Usually when an app is built for a device, its IPA file is signed with the development certificate. <Comment: This is the first mention of an IPA file.
-Define what it is (and provide a link) or will the customer know?>
+Usually when an app is built for a device, its IPA file is signed with the development certificate.
-Later, the tooling resigns the IPA with the *production certificate* and appends the distribution provisioning profile when submitting to *iTunes Connect*.
+> **Note** You can read more about IPA (file extention) [here](https://en.wikipedia.org/wiki/.ipa_(file_extension)) Later, the tooling resigns the IPA with the *production certificate* and appends the distribution provisioning profile when submitting to *iTunes Connect*.

 A few pitfalls are:
  - Creating *production certificates* are more restricted than creating development certificates.
-Apple limit the number of *production certificates* per team. <Comment: Please review to make sure my rewrite did not create an error.
-Apple sets this limit, correct?>
+Apple limit the number of *production certificates* per team.
  - Because production certificates are limited in quantity per team, and frequently shared between multiple team members, you must be extremely careful when you revoke an existing distribution certificate.
 If you ultimately lost your private key of a distribution certificate and revoke it, consult with anyone that may have backed it up or is in need of the new certificate.
-Hopefully this will avoid your new copy being revoked in the future or losing your admin rights. <Comment: As I noted in the previous section, you have not defined what distribution certificates are.>
+Hopefully this will avoid your new copy being revoked in the future or losing your admin rights.
  - *Production certificates* can be shared between team members.
 If you follow the steps at the *Member Center* to create a new one (link below) the certificate will be stored in your keychain.
-You can export it as a .p12 file, easily backing it up and sharing it with senior team peers. <Comment: This last point sounds pretty positive to me.
-Why did you include it in the list of pitfalls?
-I suggest that instead you make it a note to the reader, not included in the list of pitfalls.>
+You can export it as a .p12 file, easily backing it up and sharing it with senior team peers.

 If you need a new distribution certificate, go to [https://developer.apple.com/account/ios/certificate/certificateList.action?type=distribution](https://developer.apple.com/account/ios/certificate/certificateList.action?type=distribution) click the '+' (add) button and follow the instructions for making a new 'App Store Distribution' certificate.
 Chances are you are part of a larger organization and your role does not have sufficient rights to create a new distribution certificate.
 Admins or other team member may provide you the certificates in that case.
 In such cases, you will probably be given a .p12 file and a password.
 You should import the file in your keychain using the `Keychain Access` application.